Get all the latest data for Bulgaria

 What property type will give the best return in Bulgaria over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Bulgaria is mid-market new-build apartments in major cities, combining solid appreciation potential with consistent rental income.
+As of 2026, the property type expected to give the best total return over five years in Bulgaria is the well located apartment in a major city.

 How will new infrastructure projects affect property prices in Bulgaria over 5 years?